Wornall/Majors House Museums Staff

 Contact: programs@wornallmajors.org

-Sarah Bader-King joined the Museums in November 2014, bringing a diverse background in non-profit management, education, and journalism to her role as Director of Public Programs.
+Sarah Bader-King joined the Museums in November 2014, bringing a diverse background in non-profit management, education, and journalism to her role.
+Prior to her role as Executive Director, Sarah served as Director of Programs at the museums for nine years.
 Sarah is passionate about making history relatable and relevant through trendsetting programming, such as the Victorians Uncovered history happy hour series and Civil War and Go West!
 Field Days.
-She has also curated Museum exhibits such as Lives in Fabric: Textiles of the Wornall/Majors House Museums and A Lifetime of Change: The Wornall Family Beyond the Civil War.
+She has also curated Museum exhibits such as Lives in Fabric: Textiles of the Wornall/Majors House Museums and A Lifetime of Change: The Wornall Family Beyond the Civil War and has a particular interest in researching untold stories of enslavement on the Missouri/Kansas border.

 Sarah has focused on serving diverse audiences by providing multiple points of entry to the Museums at all learning levels.
 One success has been the introduction of a self-guided tour at the Majors House, which allows visitors to explore the historic landmark at their own pace.
 Since 2015, public tour admission at the Majors House rose 149%.

 As a student at William Jewell College, Sarah gained a true appreciation and love for the Kansas City area and its history.
-She holds a BA in Communications and English.
-Previous positions include Project and Media Manager of the International Relations Council, Program Assistant at the Truman Scholarship Foundation, EFL Instructor in Sacheon, South Korea, and reporter for the Great Bend Tribune.
+She holds a BA in Communications.
+Previous positions include Project and Media Manager at the International Relations Council, Program Assistant at the Truman Scholarship Foundation, EFL Instructor in Sacheon, South Korea, and reporter for the Great Bend Tribune.

 Sarah Goebel (she/her)